pablolucio97/Study_Content/languages_frameworks_services/frameworks/graphql/consuming_graphql_apis_on_react_applications.md

 );
 ```
 4. Run `npm install -D @graphql-codegen/cli` to install GraphQL Code Gen cli and `npm install -D @graphql-codegen/typescript @graphql-codegen/typescript-operations @graphql-codegen/typescript-react-apollo` to install its dependencies to gen hooks based on your .graphql schema files.
+5. Create a file named `codegen.yaml` in the root of your application containing the GraphQL schema generation configuration.
-5. Create a folder called `graphql`, and inside it a file.graphql containing queries and mutations for the entity you want to generate queries and mutations hooks.
+6. Create a folder called `graphql`, and inside it a file.graphql containing queries and mutations for the entity you want to generate queries and mutations hooks.
 Example:
 ```graphql
   query GetUsers {
     getUsers {